There is a local version available of this page. Change to the local version?

 Microplastics standard

-A set of tablets with a mixture of polymers particles (PVC, …) of known size distribution and number to validate your lab environment and workflow.
+A set of tablets with a mixture of polymer particles (PVC, …) of known size distribution and number to validate your lab environment and workflow.

 Choice of two Raman platforms